Quakers in the world today

 ‘I think [the Quaker heritage] gives you an understanding of what the Spirit is, and for someone who is constantly searching to identify and connect with the Spirit around the whole world through music, to have an understanding when you start that journey, [of] what it is you are looking for...
 Even though, as we all know, you can only feel the Spirit when it reveals itself’.

-In 1903 Quaker Lizzie Magie created and patented the board game that was later called Monopoly.
+In 1904 Quaker Lizzie Magie created and patented the board game that was later called Monopoly.

 The aim was to show that one person owning all the property put everyone else out of business.
+The irony is that Monopoly is now owned by games giant Hasbro, and dominates shelf space in stores around the world.

 Astrophysicist Jocelyn Bell Burnell, a Quaker from Northern Ireland, discovered the first radio pulsars in 1997 as a graduate student.
 This discovery earned the Nobel Prize in Physics in 1974, but she was not among the awardees.
 However, in 2018 she was awarded the Special Breakthrough Prize in Fundamental Physics and donated the full prize of £2.3 million to 'fund women, under-represented ethnic minority and refugee students to become physics researchers', with the funds administered by the Institute of Physics.